 The roads and sidewalks are stroller friendly in Oahu, as are most buses.
 We travel with our Bob but any stroller will be able to navigate the sidewalks and side streets.

 The beautiful beaches on Oahu provide a giant playground to occupy young and old for days!
 From building sand castles on the beach, snorkeling tours or surf board lessons, it’s a day your children won’t soon forget.
+For teens and adults you can also scuba dive in Hawaii!
 If you don’t like the crowds on Waikiki beach, head towards the Diamond Head and the beaches are much less crowded.
+Here is a post on some of the best local beaches in Oahu.

 DON’T LIKE THE BEACH?
 DON’T WORRY!

 If you tire of the sand, the water, the shopping or the people-watching on Waikiki beach, consider a drive around the island and stop at one of the many beautiful viewpoints along the highway.
 Don’t miss the big surf on the North Shore and make sure to grab a pineapple ice-cream at the Dole plantation!
-If you don’t want to rent a car you should still try to take a daytrip to the Polynesian Cultural Centre , or visit the Waikiki Aquarium, the Honolulu Zoo, or open up the newspaper and see if Kalakawa ave has a parade while you are visiting.
+If you don’t want to rent a car you should still try to take a daytrip to the Polynesian Cultural Centre, or visit the Waikiki Aquarium, the Honolulu Zoo, or open up the newspaper and see if Kalakawa ave has a parade while you are visiting.
+If you are in for something unique, check out the most haunted places in Oahu.
 Hiking to the top of Diamond Head to watch the sunrise is also a “must-do” for visitors.

 THE SPIRIT OF ALOHA

 The “Aloha” feel, It’s almost unexplainable, but there is just something about visiting this paradise that makes you feel instantly welcome and relaxed.
-You can’t help but get caught up in their way of life!
+When listening to the ukulele, you can’t help but get caught up in their way of life!

 Do you have any great “MUST-DO” activities for families visiting Hawaii?
 Feel free to share in the comments!